Postgraduate Course: Advanced Theory in Science and Technology Studies (PGSP11371)

 This course can be taken as a standalone by students outside of STIS, but it is designed to examine ideas introduced in semester one courses in greater detail.
 As such, attendance of 'Science, Knowledge and Expertise' and 'Understanding Technology' is recommended (but not required).

-This course gives postgraduate students the opportunity to pursue a theoretically nuanced understanding of key themes in science and technology studies (STS), and to explore the use of ideas from other, related fields.
-Advanced Theory in STS consists of two parts.
-First, the course explores the Edinburgh School, including the Strong Programme in the sociology of knowledge and its social theory.
-Second, the class examines a range of theoretic perspectives from different social sciences and philosophical traditions.
-Some of these include: Actor-Network Theory and Post-ANT thinkers as diverse as Anne Marie Mol and Giles Deleuze; phenomenology and the philosophy of technology; and pragmatist epistemology.
-The second half of the course provides students with a range of concepts and methods, which can be employed in science and technology studies.
+This course gives postgraduate students the opportunity to pursue an in-depth understanding of sociology of knowledge theories.
+Advanced Theory in STS explores the many facets of the Edinburgh School, including the Strong Programme in the sociology of knowledge and different components of the School`s social theory.
+The class also examines theoretic perspectives on knowledge from other social scientific and philosophical traditions.
+These include different philosophies of science, ethnomethodology and pragmatism.
 Although focused on theoretical topics, the course aims to give students a strong grasp of how theory can follow from, and is applied to, empirical work.
 Thus the class is also of relevance to those who hope to produce sophisticated, empirically-grounded research.

 Week 2: The Strong Programme

 The Strong Programme in the sociology of scientific knowledge played a fundamental role in laying the foundation for science studies.
-In this lecture, we will revisit some key texts, make sense of the Strong Programme's core arguments, and look at how it has been defended against its critics.
-We will discuss some of these criticisms, notably those related to the Strong Programme¿s relationship with the theoretical stance of relativism and its 'interest-based' explanations.
+In this class, we will revisit some key texts and make sense of the Strong Programme's core arguments.
+In particular, we will examine its defining tenets, its perspective on the role of the material in making knowledge and its conceptualisation of `truth`.

-In week 4, we examine the basics of finitism, a set of analytic tools from the Edinburgh School.
-We think about its use in understanding term usage in language, and consider its applicability to the cases of rules and rule-following, and knowledge claims and truth.
+In week 5, we examine the basics of finitism, a set of analytic tools from the Edinburgh School.
+We think about its use in understanding term usage in language, and how finitism has potential to explain many other important aspects of knowledge.

 Entry Requirements (not applicable to Visiting Students)